eatonphil/dbcore/README.md

 * Only tables within the `public` schema supported
 * Only single-column foreign keys supported
 * Only Go API templates provided

-## Adding a new set of templates

-`scripts/post-generate.sh` is a required script.
-It can be empty.